Accessing and using the Progress Center

 Note: With Self-Paced Progress, you will see a blue border around this section, and students will automatically receive a green checkmark for completing the objective and/or assignment.
 You can learn more about Self-Paced Progress and how to manage student outcomes (including assignments) here.

-If you have commenting enabled on a post, students can respond and engage in discussion online.
+If you have commenting enabled on a post, students can respond and engage in discussions online.
 To modify your discussion settings, click the gear icon in the top right of the “Discussion” section.

 You can see all comments for the objective in the Progress Center.
 Promote good digital citizenship by rewarding students with XP or GP for thoughtful, positive comments.
 You can discourage negative online behavior by removing HP from any students who post inappropriately.